 The most sophisticated AI workflow implementations don't treat each document in isolation.
 Instead, they build intelligence across your entire response history:

-We've built this into Arphie's core architecture—every RFP response feeds back into the knowledge graph, making the system smarter for your entire team.
-After processing 1,000 documents, the system knows which answers work for which prospect profiles.
+Arphie's architecture enables every RFP response to feed back into the knowledge graph, making the system smarter for your entire team.

 Rather than replacing human expertise, the most effective AI workflows strategically route questions to the right people at the right time: